Your Best Info Source for Peace Corps South Africa

 In general, 100% of volunteers felt safe or very safe where they lived in South Africa.
 And 100% felt safe or very safe where they worked.
 But more detailed information about safety compared to other Peace Corps countries can be found in the latest South Africa Country Crime Profile.

 Most of the medical problems seen in South Africa are also found in the United States.
-The medical problems specific to South Africa are:
+The medical problems seen the most in South Africa by volunteers are:

 Health problems also can result from local environmental factors, such as dust, humidity, insects, and disease-producing microorganisms.